Merchiston Castle School

 Merchiston Castle School is an independent boarding school for boys in the suburb of Colinton in Edinburgh, Scotland.
-It has around 470 pupils and is open to boys between the ages of 7 and 18 as either boarding or day pupils; it was modelled after English public schools.
+It has around 470 pupils and is open to boys between the ages of 7 and 18 as either boarding or day pupils, with a co-ed Nursery (children) named The Forest.
+It was modelled after English public schools.
 It is divided into Merchiston Juniors (ages 7–13), Middle Years (ages 13–16) and a Sixth Form.

 History

 In 1828 Charles Chalmers started a small school in Park Place on a site now occupied by the McEwan Hall.
 In May 1833, Charles Chalmers took a lease of Merchiston Castle (the former home of John Napier, the inventor of logarithms) — which at that time stood in rural surroundings — and moved the school.
 It is from here that the school name is derived.
 Over time, the number of pupils grew and the Merchiston Castle became too small to accommodate the school.
 The governors decided to purchase 90 acres of ground at the Colinton House estate, four miles south-west of Edinburgh.
 Building began in 1928 including the Chalmers and Rogerson boarding houses, designed by Sir Robert Lorimer.
 In 1930 the school moved to Colinton.

 Three years later, in 1933, Merchiston celebrated its centenary, attended by the Duke and Duchess of York.
 Fifty years on, in 1983, at a time of further expansion and with 350 boys on the roll, their daughter, now Queen Elizabeth II, visited the school for its 150th anniversary.